 Brunswick, ME (BRK)

 The station, located at the Brunswick Visitors Center, sits between downtown and the Bowdoin College campus.
-It is also served by local and regional buses and an excursion railroad.
+It is also served by local and regional buses.

 16 Station Avenue